HoroTW/GPU-Screen-Recorder/README.md

 ## Note
 This software works only on x11.\
-Recording a window doesn't work when using picom in glx mode.
-However it works in xrender mode or when recording the a monitor/screen (which uses NvFBC).\
 If you are using a variable refresh rate monitor, then choose to record "screen-direct".
 This will allow variable refresh rate to work when recording fullscreen applications.
 Note that some applications such as mpv will not work in fullscreen mode.
 A fix is being developed for this.\
 For screen capture to work with PRIME (laptops with a nvidia gpu), you must set the primary GPU to use your dedicated nvidia graphics card.
 You can do this by selecting "NVIDIA (Performance Mode) in nvidia settings:\
 ![](https://dec05eba.com/images/nvidia-settings-prime.png)\